Man Gets Roasted For Telling The Family That Adopted His Dog That They Had No Right To Rename Him

 Creating a space for open discussions about emotional attachments can enhance relationships and lead to more thoughtful decision-making.

 The OP was clearly in the wrong here, and like most of the Redditors pointed out, he really needs to seek help.
-His behavior towards those that adopted his dog was totally uncalled for.
+His behavior toward those who adopted his dog was totally uncalled for.

-Besides, they have all the rights to change the dog’s name.
+Besides, they have every right to change the dog’s name.
 You can tell us what you think about this story by dropping a comment below.